tmaurice54/tns_embedded_training/Exercises_Rust/1_GPIO/ReadME.md

 You can now create a delay with the functions `.delay_ms()`.
 You may also need the function `.toggle()` to toggle the led.

-## Question 3 : Use button to turn on the led [Renode and Real Board]
+## Question 3: Use button to turn on the led [Renode and Real Board]

 Create a code that will read the value of the button.
 If the button is pressed, turn on the led and if the button is not pressed, turn off the led.

 You may need the functions `is_high()` and/or `is_low()`;

-(Caution : On renode a button pressed mean 1 when it actually mean 0 on the real board)
+(Caution: On renode a button pressed mean 1 when it means 0 on the real board)

-## Question 4 : Use button with interruption mode [Renode and Real Board]
+## Question 4: Use button with interruption mode [Renode and Real Board]

-Create a code that will turn on the led when we press the button and turn off te led when we release it.
+Create a code that will turn on the led when we press the button and turn off the led when we release it.

-To create an interrupt with a button and a led we have to create static global variable called G_BUTTON and G_LED as follows :
+To create an interrupt with a button and a led we must create static global variable called G_BUTTON and G_LED as follows:

 ```rust
 // Create types to simplify the syntax